Trendz (album)

-Trendz... is the debut studio album by American hip hop group Trends of Culture, released in April 20, 1993 by Mad Sounds Recordings.
+Trendz... is the debut studio album by American hip hop group Trends of Culture, released in April 20, 1993, by Mad Sounds Recordings.
 It was produced by the group, with co-production by Dinky and Swift.

 Critical reception

 The Tampa Bay Times praised the album, writing that it "blends an old school vibe with modern rhymes and cutting-edge production, jazzy yet hard core."
+The Los Angeles Sentinel said that "the vibe is a steady movement through the currents of rap music today that can stand up to work by Quest, Onyx, Lyte, and Mobb Deep."